JohannesBuchner/Xstack/README.md

   ```

 ## How to use <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>
 Stacking X-ray spectra with <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> is simple: you can either call it from command line, or invoke it as a module in python.
+In either case, <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> requires as input the individual source `PI` spectra, background `PI` spectra (with proper `BACKSCAL` parameters), effective area curve `ARF`s (extracted for source region), and response matrix `RMF`s.
+The output will be the stacked source `PI` spectrum, stacked background `PI` spectrum (already scaled), stacked `ARF`, and stacked `RMF`.

 ### 1. Command line version